 Training a puppy takes a lot of hard work and dedication.
 If you’d like to make the process easier, Landheim offers multiple different training services that might be right for your puppy.
 We offer Puppy Kindergarten for all breeds aged 8 to 16 weeks.
 In this course, we teach skills like socialization and confidence in the most critical stage of your puppy’s development.
 This course also will help you to prevent unwanted behaviors and bond with your puppy.
 This is a great course that will help lay the foundation of a well-behaved adult dog.

 If you’ve been wanting to train your older puppy but haven’t made much progress yet, it’s not too late!
 We also offer a Basic Dog Training and Obedience course for dogs aged 5 months and older.
-Call us at 219-365-8897 or click here to register now for either course.
+Call us at 219-365-8897 or click here to register now for any of our training courses.
 We wish you the best of luck in your puppy training journey!